 Children with short-sightedness, called myopia, tend to show regular progression or worsening of their vision over time.
 However there are ways to slow down this worsening, called myopia control or myopia management.
-Typically, when a child first becomes myopic, their first vision correction will be spectacles.
+Typically, when a child first becomes myopic, their first vision correction will be spectacles (glasses).
 Types of spectacle lenses which may be prescribed to a myopic child include:

 - Single Vision – these just correct for the long distance vision problem